Driven by a global vision of clean, just, and ethical health care and technology through the development of strategies and policies

 Research Summary:

 Cristina Richie’s research is driven by a global vision of clean, just, and ethical health care and technology through the development of strategies and policies.
-In addition to her monographs, Principles of Green Bioethics: Sustainability in Health Care (Michigan State University Press, 2019); Environmental Ethics and Medical Reproduction (Oxford University Press, forthcoming), she is the author of over fifty articles in journals including The Lancet, American Journal of Bioethics, the Journal of Medical Ethics, and the Hastings Center Report.
+In addition to her monographs, Principles of Green Bioethics: Sustainability in Health Care (Michigan State University Press, 2019); Environmental Ethics and Medical Reproduction (Oxford University Press, 2024), and edited volumes, Environmental Bioethics: Theory and Practice for Environmentally Sustainable Health Care (Routledge, 2024); The Oxford Handbook of Environmental Bioethics (Oxford University Press, forthcoming), Dr. Richie is the author of over sixty articles in journals including Nature Climate Change, The Lancet, and the American Journal of Bioethics.

 Key Publications: